metes/Turkish-Car-Plate-TextWatcher/README.md

         }

 You can update max city count for future:

       carPlateWatcher.updateMaxCityCount(82)

-Also you can add forbidden word list and can take action;
+Also you can add forbidden word list and catch function for taking action;

-  val carPlateWatcher = PlateTextWatcher(editText)
      carPlateWatcher.forbiddenWordList = arrayListOf("AAA", "BBB", "CCC")
      carPlateWatcher.onForbiddenWordEnteredFunction = {
          // Take some actions
      }